livepeer/docs/docs/contributing/reference/markdown.md

 ### Livepeer Markdown file template

 At the root of this repository, you'll find a Markdown template file named `template.md`.
-You can use this template file as a "starter file" if you need to create a new article for submission to the documentation repository.
+If you want to create a new article for submission to the documentation repository, you can use this template file as a "starter file".

 ### Additional Resources
 - [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)